ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 As long as you refrain from adding or modifying code between these auto-generated tags you can continue to add additional elements to your project and not lose any other edits you make.
 The only exception is the button callbacks where the builder will test for existing ENUMs and not delete any code.

-The code you add between Enum tags will be kept safe unless you delete or rename a button's ENUM.
+The code you add between Enum tags will be kept safe unless you delete the button or rename the button's ENUM.

 //<Button Enums !Start!>

 //<Button Enums !End!>

-However, if you ask for code injection for a Button, say with a 'Jump to Page?=true', Show 'Popup Page?=true', or 'Hide Popup Page?=true'; The Builder will examine any existing [project name].ino case statements to see if the required GUIslice API calls are present.

-If not, the case statement will be deleted and recreated.

-If the GUIslice API calls are present for 'Jump' or 'Show Popup' the call will be checked for the PAGE-ENUM name to see if your code matches what is currently in the 'Jump/Popup Page Enum' property.
-Assuming it matches no code changes will occur, otherwise the case statement will be deleted and recreated.

-The Builder will also delete case statements for any ENUM's not in use by your project.
+See Appendix E Case Statement Generation for detailed examples.

 ---------------
 <div style="page-break-after: always;"></div>